-To be eligible in Funding Round One, projects must:
+To be eligible in the First Funding Round, projects must:

 - have commenced construction,

 - have completed construction, or

 - have demonstrated that they will be ready to commence construction within 18 months after Contract Close.

 All projects must reach the operational stage by no later than five years after Contract Close.